DavidMatousekMassGov/DavidMatousekMassGov/README.md

 **Cybersecurity executive with 20+ years of leadership experience developing enterprise security solutions that align technology outcomes with business objectives.**

-Currently leading security implementation for the Commonwealth of Massachusetts' financial and HR applications that process over $78 billion annually.
+Currently leading security implementation for the Commonwealth of Massachusetts' financial and HR applications.

 As a product-focused security leader, I transform cybersecurity from a cost center to a value driver by implementing data-driven strategies and building high-performing teams.
 My expertise spans cloud security, application security, and secure DevOps, with a proven track record of reducing risk while enhancing business capabilities.